mongoose-os-apps/sonoff-basic-openhab/README.md

 ### Reset to firmware defaults

-Press and hold the on board button for 5 seconds.
+Press and hold the on board button for over 5 seconds.